joshua-holmes/rust-web-server/README.md

 # Rust Web Server
-This is web server built from scratch (no framework) using the Rust language.
+This is a web server built from scratch (no framework) using the Rust language.